 Holidays to Rhodes

-Rhodes has the most sunshine of any island in the Mediterranean, so Rhodes holidays tend to be searingly hot in the summer months.
+Rhodes has the most sunshine of any island in the Mediterranean, so Rhodes holidays tend to be quite hot in the summer months.
 However, book in spring or autumn and you’ll have your pick of cheap Rhodes holidays, as well as empty beaches.
-We at Co-op Travel have continual late deals to Rhodes, whichever time of year you want to visit.
+We at Co-operative Travel have a great choice of late deals to Rhodes, whichever time of year you want to visit.

 A persistent favourite of Greek holidaymakers, a Rhodes holiday offers that perfect Grecian blend of soft sandy bays, crystal blue seas, traditional villages and ancient history.
 The island’s history is preserved in its ancient Trojan ruins, Byzantine churches and Ottoman minarets, while its natural beauty is traced through Kalithea’s breathtaking mountain backdrop, or the beautiful natural harbour of Symi.

 Greece package holidays can be as low-key or palatial as you like, with villas, holiday apartments and all-inclusive hotels to suit all budgets strewn across the island.
 Some resorts, like sun-baked Lindos, have restricted development to protect their heritage while others, like Ixia, are purpose-built – in the same way Rhodes Town was, thousands of years ago.

 The Colossus died in the earthquakes which devastated the city in ancient times, but bargain holidays to Rhodes Town still have plenty to offer.
 Behind the 14th century walls of the Old Town you’ll find palaces, mosques and other relics of Rhodes’ Ottoman and Byzantine past, with cobbled streets lined with quaint craft shops, tavernas and restaurants.
 Modern Rhodes Town also has plenty to offer, with vibrant clubs, bars and restaurants, a chic modern harbour and a long, but pebbly beach.